 A third explanation for the prominence given to semisubsistence production of food staples relates to social organisation.
 In all three northern regions, "households" are complex extended family units.
 Physically they are focused on a "compound" where the head (usually male) lives with his wife/wives, their sons, daughters-in-law and grandchildren (assuming that married sons have not physically moved out of the parental compound) and unmarried daughters.
 Within the so-called "compound" system found in these regions, the compound head has authority to demand labour from all other household members on the main compound food plot, so as to ensure a basic level of staple food supplies for the whole household.
-These reciprocal obligations continue even if a married son physically moves out of the parental compound.
+These reciprocal obligations continue even if a married son physically moves out of the parental compound12.
 When the head dies or becomes too infirm to carry out his food producing responsibility, this responsibility - plus the authority to call on labour - passes onto the eldest son.

 Table 2.
 Indicative Budgets for Maize-Sorghum Intercrop and Groundnuts in Northern Region

 Normal Year Scenario Bad Year Scenario

 Maize Sorghum Groundnuts Maize Sorghum Groundnuts

 Yield (kg/ha) 820 710 880 600 550 610

 Price (US\$/ton) 200 200 500 300 300 660

 Gross Rev. (US\$/ha) 306 440 345 403

 Cash Costs 77.8 96 77.8 96

 Net Rev. (US\$/ha) 228.2 344 267.2 307

 Labour (days/ha) 95 103 95 103

 Returns to labour 2.4 3.4 2.8 3.0

-Notes: yield figures are 2000-2004 averages and minima respectively in Northern Region (source: MoFA); maizesorghum intercrop assumes full yields are achieved for each crop; cash costs and labour input estimates are based on MoFA indicative budgets; maize prices are indicative purchase prices for a deficit household.
+Notes: yield figures are 2000-2004 averages and minima respectively in Northern Region (source: MoFA); maize-sorghum intercrop assumes full yields are achieved for each crop; cash costs and labour input estimates are based on MoFA indicative budgets; maize prices are indicative purchase prices for a deficit household10.

-then be slow to change even if the efficiency of food markets improves.
-Thus, even if households would be better off producing groundnuts for market and using the proceeds to buy maize and if food markets now operated well enough for that to be a safe strategy, the compound system could continue to encourage maize production.
-Some evidence in support of a gradual instiinstitutions are a response to a combination of a) risk and b) failure in the markets (especially insurance, savings and credit) that could otherwise protect people against this risk.
+Binswanger and McIntire (1987) suggest that social institutions are a response to a combination of a) risk and b) failure in the markets (especially insurance, savings and credit) that could otherwise protect people against this risk.
 Pooling social institutions, such as the compound system, are particularly well suited to absorbing idiosyncratic risk, for example embedded labour risk in areas historically prone to disease.
 However, in addition, whilst they can only offer imperfect protection against covariate risks, they may still be the best available protection against these.
 Unless anthropologists whom we are unaware of have researched this, the specific reasons for the rise of the compound system in the Guinea savannah and Sahel zones of West Africa are matter of conjecture.
+Our observation is that idiosyncratic risk is less of a characteristic of these zones than covariate rainfall risks (too little rain or a very short rainy season).
+In the case of a very short rainy season, the compound system has the advantage of rapid mobilisation of labour on the household food plot.
+Historically, strength in numbers may also have been an advantage in a dangerous and sparsely populated region.